wallaru/wallaru/README.md

 b) yes you can add me on wizard101. please do

-I DONT LIKE BAD OMENS
+c) I DONT LIKE BAD OMENS